joek13/joek13.github.io/misc/bookshelf.md

 ---

 ### Currently reading
-*A Random Walk Down Wall Street* by Burton Malkiel
+*Juneteenth* by Ralph Ellison

 ### Recent reading
+- *A Random Walk Down Wall Street* by Burton Malkiel
 - *The Second Coming* by Walker Percy
     - Didn't realize this was a sequel until I had finished it. *The Last Gentleman* is on my list to read soon.
+- *The Mastermind* by Evan Ratliff
 - *The Chaneysville Incident* by David Bradley
     - Blurb on the back compares it to Ralph Ellison's *Invisible Man*, so I impulse-bought.
 Can't recommend it enough.
 - *Godel, Escher, Bach* by Douglas Hofstadter